sutanmuleta/Heart-Disease-Classification-/README.md

 # Heart Disease EKG Prediction Scenario and Impact Analysis

-## Project Overview
+## Overview

-This project uses a classification model** to predict whether a patient’s electrocardiogram (EKG) result is normal or abnormal.
+This project uses a classification model to predict whether a patient’s electrocardiogram (EKG) result is normal or abnormal.
 I used the UCI Heart Disease dataset and tested changes in patient data would affect the model’s predictions.

 ---